 To preserve and protect the Stanfield-Westland Irrigation District Office (old Bank of Stanfield) and ensure that any remodeling or additions be designed and accomplished without destroying the architectural and historic integrity of the structure.

-To discourage the demolition of or incompatible alteration of the following initially-identified historic structures unless and until it is determined that the structure in question is not of significant historic value or does not possess sufficient architectural integrity to warrant preservation or renovation.
+To discourage the demolition of or incompatible alteration of the following initially identified historic structures unless and until it is determined that the structure in question is not of significant historic value or does not possess sufficient architectural integrity to warrant preservation or renovation.

 Stanfield Grange Hall